limbernie/limbernie.github.io/_posts/2019-11-02-haystack-htb-walkthrough.md

 ![5598a9a6.png](/assets/images/posts/haystack-htb-walkthrough/5598a9a6.png)
 </a>

 By default, Elasticsearch displays ten results.
 In order to include all the results, we need the `size` parameter.
-Let\'s switch to `curl` and download the two indices.
+Let's switch to `curl` and download the two indices.

 ```
 # curl -s "http://10.10.10.115:9200/bank/_search?q=*:*&size=1000" > bank